peterchen-cp/yaml-cpp-path/README.md

 **Status:**

-Under development, but functional.
-A little more information can be found in `yaml-path\readme.txt`.
-Additional documentation is virtually non-existing.
+Used in production. currently implements the initially required/envisioned features, some ideas are pending.
+`yaml-path\readme.txt`

 ## Getting Started

 The folder `yaml-path` contains all the sources that you need to add to your project.
-It's one .cpp and two headers.
 Make sure `#include <yaml-cpp/yaml.h>` finds the yaml-cpp headers, and link to the yaml-cpp library.

 `test.cpp` contains tests, using [doctest](https://github.com/onqtam/doctest).

 There is no make script.
 The "msvc" branch contains a MSVC 2017 project that includes a snapshot of yaml-cpp and doctest.
-It's always ahead of master, and matches the current master (I'm not expecting many changes there, though)
+It's always ahead of master, and matches the current master (in other words, there's real history of that)

+In the github "Releases" section, you find

+ - doxygen documentation, including full specification of selectors
+ - a precompiled Windows x86binary that allows to test and play around with yaml paths.

 ## License